Lydia Ko goes low again, shooting 63 in 2nd round at Lotte

 Ko, a two-time major champion who’s seeking her first win since 2018, is 24 under par her last three rounds.
 She nearly caught Patty Tavatanakit with a final-round 62 last week at the year’s first major, the ANA Inspiration.

-Ko was 14 under after an opening-round 67 at Kapolei.
-She made nine birdies in her bogey-free second round and needed just 24 putts.
+Ko had an opening-round 67 at Kapolei and was 14 under at the midpoint.
+The 23-year-old from New Zealand made nine birdies in her bogey-free second round and needed just 24 putts.

 With half the field still on the course, Ko’s closest pursuers were fourth-ranked Nelly Korda (68) and Luna Sobron Galmes of Spain, who had 10 birdies and shot 64.
 Sobron Galmes plays primarily on the Ladies European Tour and is ranked 233rd.